lawanalog/lawanalog/README.md

 - 👋 Hi, I’m @lawanalog
+- - 👀 I’m an IT Systems Administrator
-- 👀 I’m interested in freelance IT Systems and Network job
+- 👀 I’m interested in Cloud Computing, Cybersecurity, Data Analytic
-- 🌱 I’m currently working with Gaichu Managed Service, Dover USA
+- 🌱 I’m currently working with The Adecco Group, UK & Ireland
 - 💞️ I’m looking to collaborate/lead on IT Infastructure projects in UK.
 - 📫 How to reach me analolawrence@aol.com